Frequently Asked Questions

-A: ELM is a U.S. registered 501(c)(3) charity, which means that yes, donations are tax deductible for U.S. taxpayers (if you receive a product or service from ELM in exchange for a donation, the value of such will be subtracted from the total amount, leaving a balance that qualifies for a charity donation that can be deducted.
+A: ELM is a U.S. registered 501(c)(3) charity, which means that yes, donations are tax deductible for U.S. taxpayers (Note: if you receive a product or service from ELM in exchange for a donation, however, the value of those items will be subtracted from the total amount, leaving a deductable portion that qualifies for a charity donation.
 Similar laws apply for Canadian donations.

 Q: Where is ELM located?

-A: ELM administrative offices are located in Maricopa, Arizona, but the director of the organization and ministry operations are based in Phnom Penh, Cambodia.
-Work also takes place in Iraq and Vietnam, and is expected to grow into neighboring countries in Southeast Asia as God provides opportunities.
+A: ELM administrative offices are located in Maricopa, Arizona, but ELM’s director as well as ministry operations are based in Phnom Penh, Cambodia.
+Work has also begun in Iraq and Vietnam, and is expected to grow into neighboring countries in Southeast Asia as God provides opportunities and resources.

 Q: Can I visit and participate in ministry efforts in these places?

-A: Currently ELM organizes and/or facilitates teams from other nations for short vision trips to witness and participate in some aspects of ELM’s ministry in Cambodia (trips are not currently offered to countries other than Cambodia).
-To protect rescued victims from re-exploitation, however, some restrictions are necessary but sometimes vary based on team size and makeup.
+A: Absolutely!
+Currently ELM organizes and/or facilitates teams from other nations for short vision trips to witness and participate in ministry work in Cambodia (trips are not currently offered to countries other than Cambodia).
+To protect rescued victims from re-exploitation, however, some restrictions are necessary.
 Click here to learn more.

-Q: I care deeply about women and children trapped in brothels, and I’ve seen documentaries of how trained teams conduct raids to free them.
-I have some military (or other) training, so can I join your raid team so that I can help free more?
+Q: I care deeply about women and children trapped in brothels, and I’ve seen documentaries of how teams conduct raids to free them.
+I have some military (or similar) training, so would I be able to participate in rescues?

-A: The practice of raiding brothels to rescue women and children is largely a thing of the past due to heightened security issues (organized crime has gained a stronger foothold in recent years), making this “frontal assault” technique more dangerous.
-In addition, the long-term effectiveness of this method has come into doubt, because without a robust infrastructure of aftercare, skills training, and a change of entrenched cultural values and thinking, victims are too easily exploited again.
-Also, many such brothels would just reopen soon afterwards with a fresh group of victims and with a more “underground” profile to avoid detection.
+A: The practice of raiding brothels to rescue women and children is largely a thing of the past due to increased danger and diminished effectiveness of that strategy in recent years.
+That’s because without a robust infrastructure of aftercare, skills training, and a change of entrenched cultural values and thinking, victims are too easily exploited again.
 Instead, we believe that long-term relationship building in at-risk communities has been shown to be the most effective strategy for the prevention, rescue and restoration of trafficked persons.

 Q: Does ELM accept short-term volunteers?

-A: Yes, provided they successfully complete our application process and a place of ministry is determined.
+A: Yes, provided they successfully complete our application process and a place of ministry is available when applying.
 Click here for more information.

 Q: Does ELM offer paid positions?

-A: Yes, from time-to-time full- and parttime paid staff positions become available.
+A: Yes, full- and part-time paid staff positions are sometimes available.
 Click here for more information.

-Q: I’d like to purchase products that will also help ELM and those who benefit from the ministry’s activities.
+Q: I’d like to purchase products that will help women (or men) who have been exploited through trafficking or prostitution.
 Do you have a website that offers that?

-A: Yes, Everlasting Love is a ministry arm of ELM that trains women who were formerly trafficked or in prostitution to create high-end jewelry, clothing and accessories.
-Proceeds from sales provide income for the women, and also help sustain other ministries at ELM.
+A: Yes, Everlasting Love (EL), a ministry of ELM, trains persons who were formerly trafficked or in prostitution to create high-end jewelry, clothing and accessories.
+Proceeds from sales provide income for the artisans, and also help train these skills to new students.
 Click here to visit our store!

 Q: Do you offer sponsorships for children?

-A: Yes, we offer educational sponsorships that provide for the education of at-risk children living in Phnom Penh slums who might otherwise not be able to attend school.
-Sponsorship pays for incidental school fees, uniforms, shoes, backpacks, school supplies, and special events and programs for children organized by ELM.
+A: Yes, we offer sponsorships that provide for the education of at-risk children living in the slums of Phnom Penh who might otherwise not be able to attend school.
+Sponsorship pays for incidental school fees, uniforms, shoes, backpacks, school supplies, and special ELM-organized events and programs.
 We also offer lunch sponsorships, which pay for student lunches.
 These programs also provide opportunities to reach kids with the gospel and disciple them.
 Click here to learn more.

 Q: Do you have current pressing needs?

-Q: How has the Covid-19 pandemic affected ELM’s work?
+Q: How did the Covid-19 pandemic affect ELM’s work?

-A: Thankfully the pandemic is now over, but the challenges it presented were many, such as how to help children continue to learn while schools are closed for long periods (remote learning is not a viable option for most), but God has used this time of crisis to open many doors of ministry, for which we are thankful.
-The greatest challenge is the restriction on travel, which has kept our director, Andrea, from making important relationship-building and organizational meetings in the U.S., prevented teams from visiting Cambodia, and hampered our efforts to expand work in Iraq and Vietnam.
+A: Thankfully the pandemic is now over, but the challenges it presented were many, such as how to help children continue to learn while schools were closed for long periods (remote learning was not a viable option for most), but God used that time of crisis to open many doors of ministry, for which we are thankful.
+For over two years pandemic restrictions prevented teams from visiting Cambodia, and hampered our efforts to expand work in Iraq and Vietnam.
 Cambodia is now open, however, and we’re actively scheduling visiting teams!
 Click here to learn more.